 MSC–DERIVED EXTRACELLULAR VESICLES

 We would like to understand how MSC use EVs to communicate with cells from different injured tissues.
-We study this in context of diseases such as osteoarthritis, rheumatoid arthritis or graft versus host disease.
+We study this in context of diseases such as osteoarthritis, graft versus host disease, inherited metabolic disorders and neurodegenerative disorders.

 Autophagy is an essential cellular homeostasis mechanism whereby cellular organelles and macromolecules are recycled to maintain cellular metabolism.
 The autophagy pathway is integrated with multiple signal transduction pathways that respond to nutrient supply, energy balance, cytokines, and growth factors.
 It is an important regulator of mammalian development under both physiological and pathological conditions.
 Autophagy also plays a significant role in stem cell maintenance, by clearing harmful substances which could otherwise cause the cells to lose their pluripotency or undergo cell death.
 Extracellular vesicles also contribute to the selective secretion of harmful/damaged proteins and RNAs and the maintenance of cellular homeostasis.
 And growing evidence indicates the molecular and functional crosstalk between extracellular vesicles release and autophagy pathways.